DRONE AND ENTREPRENEURSHIP CAMP

 Please click an option below:

-Welcome and thank you for your interest in 24/7 Learning Academy Entrepreneurship Camp for your child’s summer camp program.
+Welcome and thank you for your interest in 24/7 Learning Academy Drone & Entrepreneurship Camp for your child’s summer camp program.
 We are dedicated to creating a safe, enriching and fun atmosphere for all of our campers.
 We provide memorable experiences that will last a lifetime.
 24/7 Learning Academy Entrepreneurship Orlando complies with or exceeds standards set by the American Association of Camps.
 Please take a few minutes to read through this handbook.
 It will provide you and your camper with valuable information on making the most of your 24/7 Learning Academy Entrepreneurship Camp experience.

 24/7 Learning Academy Entrepreneurship Camp Goals: Based on a long-term commitment to education, 24/7 Learning Academy Entrepreneurship Camp strives to provide an enthusiastic, imaginative and intellectually stimulating atmosphere to help campers develop a lifelong appreciation, understanding and stewardship for entrepreneurship, leadership, and community service.
 24/7 Learning Academy Entrepreneurship Camp goals are…